dmarell/dvision/README.md

 ### Release notes
 * Version 2.0.0 - 2016-03-28
    * Heavily simplified: Do not store images, do not access cameras - client uploads all images.
 Motion detection result is filtred by client (areaSizeThreshold, minAreaSize, detectionAreas).
+Added face detection.
 * Version 1.0.6 - 2016-03-21
    * Updated dvesta in order to get log-level endpoints
 * Version 1.0.5 - 2016-03-16